-Beginning Spanish (T/A)
+Beginning Spanish (A/T)

-This course is designed for beginners wishing to achieve a basic fluency in the language for the purpose of further study, communication, travel or employment.
+This course is designed for beginners wishing to achieve a basic fluency in the language for the purpose of further study, communication, travel and employment.
 The four language skills of listening, speaking, reading and writing will be developed concurrently.
 Cultural aspects of all Spanish speaking countries will be dealt with as an integral part of the course.
 'A' course is also offered at this level.

-Continuing Spanish (T/A)
+Continuing Spanish (A/T)